 Articles in this section

-- How does insurance work?
+- How does insurance work for hosts?

 - What insurance requirements must I meet to list my car in the UK?

 - What if a guest is in an accident?

 - If a guest gets into an accident, will my insurance be affected?

 - How do I file a claim when a guest damages my car?

 - What is an incident info card and why do I need one?

 - What do I need to know about being a Commercial Host?

 - Is it legal for me to share my car?
 Is it okay with my personal insurer?